-The Board may, without approval of shareholders: (a) make housekeeping amendments; (b) amendments necessary to comply with the provisions of applicable law; (c) administrative amendments; (d) amendments relating to the early termination or vesting provisions of the Share Option Plan or an option; (e) the addition of financial assistance by the Company for the acquisition of ordinary shares pursuant to the Share Option Plan; (f) the addition of a cashless exercise feature; (a) suspension or termination of the Share Option Plan: (h) amendments to the advantage of participants the provisions concerning eligibility, individual limits on participation, overall limits on the issue of Shares, the basis for determining a participant's entitlement to, and the terms of, ordinary shares provided under the Share Option Plan, the adjustments that may be made in the event of any variation of capital or the terms of the amendment provisions in the Share Option Plan; or (i) any other amendment not requiring shareholder approval under applicable law.
+expiry date to be greater than ten years (except in connection with a blackout period), permit assignments or exercises of the option other than by the applicable participant beyond what is contemplated in the Share Option Plan, amend the plan to provide for other types of compensation through equity issuance (unless pursuant to the adjustment provisions of the Share Option Plan), and effect an amendment which is required to be approved by shareholders under applicable law (including the UKLA Listing rules and/or policies of the TSX).
+The Board may, without approval of shareholders, make: (a) housekeeping amendments; (b) amendments necessary to comply with the provisions of applicable law; (c) administrative amendments; (d) amendments relating to the early termination or vesting provisions of the Share Option Plan or an option; (e) the addition of financial assistance by the Company for the acquisition of ordinary shares pursuant to the Share Option Plan; (f) the addition of a cashless exercise feature; (g) suspension or termination of the Share Option Plan; (h) amendments to the advantage of participants, the provisions concerning eligibility, individual limits on participation, overall limits on the issue of Shares, the basis for determining a participant's entitlement to, and the terms of, ordinary shares provided under the Share Option Plan, the adjustments that may be made in the event of any variation of capital or the terms of the amendment provisions in the Share Option Plan; or (i) any other amendment not requiring shareholder approval under applicable law.